 Write down one or more questions you have about your condition and how to stay healthy.
 Next time you see your doctor, take these questions with you and ASK!
-If you have more questions, use another sheet of paper.
-Don't let the space on this page limit you!

 Doctors want their patients to have the information they need to be healthy.
-And they are happy when their patients take the time to think about their questions ahead of time, and bring written questions with them to their visits.
+And they appreciate it when their patients take the time to think about their questions ahead of time, and bring their questions with them to their visit.